2013 Grants |

 Human Rights and Social Justice

-The goal of this program is to advance fundamental human rights both in the United States and abroad.
+The goal of this program is to advance fundamental human rights through programs that work to ensure equal access and advance freedoms both in the United States and abroad.

 Areas of interest include:

-- Responses to urgent human rights crises created by natural disasters, civil strife, or war
+- Projects that respond to urgent humanitarian and/or human rights crises created by natural disasters, civil strife, or war

-- Social justice initiatives particularly around impoverished women and children, and vulnerable youth.
+- Social justice initiatives particularly around impoverished women, children and vulnerable youth.

 Recent grantees include: